darknight/tabby-interview/technical-writing/README.md

 ## High level overview

-Nothing is better than a diagram to help understand.
+Nothing better than a diagram can help us understand the code structure in a top-down way.

 Here is the high level overview of library itself.

 ![overview](./bpe.drawio.svg)

-Each step in the pipeline is defined as a `trait`, and there are different implementations for each step.
+Each step in the pipeline is defined as a `pub trait`, and there are different implementations for each step.
 The `Tokenizer` object wraps `TokenizerImpl` object, which groups all the steps together.

-The `Decoder` trait is used to decode the tokenized string back to the original string, it's separate functionality, that's why it's not part of the pipeline.
+The `Decoder` trait is used to decode the tokens back to the original string, it's a separate functionality instead of a part of the pipeline.

-From the diagram we can see, the library applies `builder` design pattern extensively, which provides friendly interface for users to customize the tokenizer.
+From the diagram we can see, the library applies `builder` design pattern extensively, which provides friendly interface to users to customize the tokenizer and underlying model.

 We won't cover all the components but only focus on `Model` part and see how it implemented the BPE algorithm.

-## Training implementation details
+## The training algorithm implementation

-Let's dive into the code and see how the BPE training algorithm is implemented in `tokenizers` library.
+Let's dive into the code and see how the BPE training algorithm is implemented.

 ### Calling chain for training